 The date of the return of the writs is the date on which all materials from all returning officers must be received by the CEO.
 In practice, the date of receipt varies, and so early returns are deemed to be received on the date set.
-(If a judicial recount has been delayed, a substitute return can be made after that date, if the recount changes the result.)
+Where a judicial recount has been delayed, a substitute return can be made after that date if the recount changes the result.

-Except in the case of a real or apprehended war, invasion or insurrection, the House of Commons may not sit beyond five years after the return of the writs of a general election (see the Constitution Act, 19822).
-Moreover, the fixed-date provision of the Canada Elections Act3 requires that an election be held on the third Monday of October in the fourth calendar year after polling day for the last general election.
-The power of the Governor General to dissolve Parliament (thereby triggering an election) is unaffected by this provision.
-See also section 4.1.2, below.
+Canada's Constitution provides that the House of Commons may not sit beyond five years after the return of the writs of a general election except in the case of real or apprehended war, invasion or insurrection.
+Moreover, the fixed-date provision of the Canada Elections Act2 requires that an election be held on the third Monday of October in the fourth calendar year after polling day for the last general election.
+The power of the Governor General to dissolve Parliament, thereby triggering an election, is unaffected by this provision.
+(See also section 4.1.2.)